-SIP Project 1 is being delivered by a consortium of 30 partners and sub-contractors from universities, research institutes, farming industry and environment organisations, led by NIAB and supported by an extensive network that spans the UK food supply chain.
-Its main objectives are to:
+SIP Project 1 was delivered by a consortium of 30 partners and sub-contractors from universities, research institutes, farming industry and environment organisations, led by NIAB and supported by an extensive network that spans the UK food supply chain.
+Its main objectives were:

 1.1: Develop improved indicators and standardised methodologies for land managers and their advisers to measure the economic, environmental and social performance of farms.

 1.2: Identify and develop farm management interventions for the sustainable intensification of agriculture (at farm level).
 Examples include: practices to increase productivity, reduce costs, improve resource use efficiency, control pests and diseases, mitigate greenhouse gasses and pollution and provide habitats for biodiversity.